View information about the:

 |More than £161,501||12.5%||6.25%|

-Bronwyn works full-time on a whole-time annual salary of £22,000.
+Bronwyn works full-time.
+She receives a whole-time annual salary of £22,000.
 She pays a contribution rate of 6.5%.

 The Local Government Pension Scheme (LGPS) is a very secure pension scheme.
 It is defined and set out in law and the benefits are guaranteed with no investment risk.